MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 14. Select **Notebooks** and then select the **Templates** tab.

-15. Select **A Getting Started Guide for Azure Sentinel ML Notebooks**, then select **Clone notebook template** button.
+15. Select **A Getting Started Guide for Microsoft Sentinel ML Notebooks**, then select **Clone notebook template** button.
 In the pop-up for the name of your notebook use the default name and select **Save**.

 16. Select the **Launch notebook** button.
 Close any window that may appear in the Microsoft Azure Machine Learning Studio.